Acupressure For Stress:

-The first acupressure pressure point for stress we'll discuss is yin tang.
-This area, also known as your third eye, is one of the simplest ones.
-This is because the yin tang point is located right in the center of your forehead.
+Firstly, is yin tang.
+This area, also known as your third eye, is one of the simplest to locate.
+Yin tang point is located right in the center of your forehead.
 Due to the location, this acupressure point is highly accessible and easy to perform.

 Simply use your thumb or index finger and bring it right in between your eyebrows.
-Hold the pressure for at least thirty seconds.
+Then, hold the pressure for at least thirty seconds.

-This particular pressure point is known to induce a sense of calm and tranquility.
+Yin tang is believed to induce a sense of calm and tranquility.
 Anxiety and other turbulent emotions can also be tamed when you press into this area of your face.

-This point in also said to help with conditions such as insomnia, or to open up the nasal passages.
+Furthermore, thought to help with conditions such as insomnia, or open up the nasal passages.

 How to Perform:

 2. Union Valley Pressure Point